hhru/frontik/docs/running.md

 For an example of a simple launcher that can be used in development environment, see [example-run.py](/examples/example-run.py).
 It uses [examples/frontik.cfg](/examples/frontik.cfg) config file to launch a simple application.

-Custom launcher from [tornado_util](https://github.com/hhru/tornado-util) module is used internally to run and control Frontik servers instances.
+At hh.ru we use a custom launcher from [tornado_util](https://github.com/hhru/tornado-util) module to run and control Frontik instances in production.
+There are plans to integrate this launcher in Frontik codebase.

 For information about Frontik applications, refer to [Frontik application structure](/docs/frontik-app.md).